Perseverance of the saints

-Perseverance of the saints, also known as the preservation of the saints, is a Calvinist doctrine that asserts the elect will persevere in faith and ultimately attain salvation.
-This concept was initially developed by Augustine of Hippo in the early 5th century, based on the idea of predestination by predeterminism.
+Perseverance of the saints, sometimes called preservation of the saints, is a Calvinist doctrine that asserts that the elect will persevere in faith and ultimately attain salvation.
+This concept was first developed by Augustine of Hippo in the early 5th century, based on the idea of predestination by predeterminism.
 In the 16th century, John Calvin and other reformers incorporated this idea into their theological framework.
 The doctrine of the perseverance of the saints is rooted in this specific understanding of predestination and remains a central tenet of Reformed theology today.

 Definition and terminology

 Definition

 The doctrine of perseverance of the saints asserts that the elect will persevere in faith until the end of their lives and ultimately achieve salvation.
 Those who are truly born again are the elect who will persevere to the end.

 Terminology

 The alternative term "preservation of the saints" emphasizes God's role in determining the elect's perseverance.
 Conversely, "perseverance of the saints" highlights the human act of perseverance, which is a consequence of God's preservation.
 However, "preservation of the saints" is a broader concept that can describe how God preserves the elect, whether deterministically or not.
 The non-deterministic view, known as "conditional preservation," refers to God protecting the believer’s relationship with Him from external forces, contingent upon the believer’s continued faith.

 Because one practical interpretation of the Calvinist doctrine of "perseverance of the saints" leads to "eternal security", over time, the term became synonymous with the doctrine itself.
 By the early 20th century, "eternal security" was used as a strict synonym for "perseverance of the saints".
 However, given the theological significance of the term "eternal security" in common usage, it's important to distinguish them.
 Indeed, some Calvinist theologians reject the use of "eternal security" for their doctrine of perseverance, as do proponents of non-Calvinist forms of eternal security.